jackblose/Shizuka/README.md

 <details>
   <summary>Steps to self Host!! </summary>

-Note: This instruction set is just a copy-paste from Marie, note that [One Punch Support](https://t.me/AstrakoBotSupport) aims to handle support for @AstrakoBot and not how to set up your own fork.
+Note: This instruction set is just a copy-paste from Marie, note that [AstrakoBot Support](https://t.me/AstrakoBotSupport) aims to handle support for @AstrakoBot and not how to set up your own fork.
 If you find this bit confusing/tough to understand then we recommend you ask a dev, kindly avoid asking how to set up the bot instance in the support chat, it aims to help our own instance of the bot and not the forks.

   ## Setting up the bot (Read this before trying to use!):
 Please make sure to use python3.6, as I cannot guarantee everything will work as expected on older Python versions!